bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/language.md

 # platform id of &lt;language&gt; : string

-Returns the string resulting from a call to setlocale(LC_TYPE, "").
-This call examines the system environment and returns a string representing the language and character set for any text-related system function.
-The string is of the form "en_US.UTF-8".
+Returns the the language identifier of the system language.
+The string is of the form `en_US.UTF-8`.

+{% qna %}
+Q: platform id of system locale
+A: en
+{% endqna %}

 # primary codeset of &lt;language&gt; : string